Particular/NServiceBus/readme.txt

 = Building =
 ============

-In order to build the source, run the build.bat file.
+In order to build the source, run the build.ps1 powershell script.

-You'll find the built assemblies in /build/output.
+You'll find the built assemblies in /build/binaries.

-The satellite processes (distributor, timeout manager, and tools) will be in the adjacent directories.

 If you see CS1668 warning when building under 2008, go to the 'C:\Program Files\Microsoft SDKs\Windows\v6.0A' directory and create the 'lib' subdirectory.

 If you see the build failing, check that you haven't put nServiceBus in a deep subdirectory since long path names (greater than 248 characters) aren't supported by MSBuild.

-If you want to build NServiceBus without any merged external dependencies please use the UnsupporterCoreOnlyBuild.bat

 ===========
 = Running =